 Let's explore examples of microbenchmarks and when you should implement them.

 Microbenchmarks deal with the smallest of all benchmarks, and they represent a very simple and easy-to-define metric that tracks and measures the performance of a small and specific piece of code.
+In contrast of benchmarking, which is the process of running a computer program to evaluate how well the runtime environment performs.

 A microbenchmark always pertains to a very small amount of code.
 Hence, they're incredibly fast to implement.